 Step 9: Cut and Install Legs.

 I chose barrel staves carefully with matching curves and cut them down with a 21 degree angle on one end, screwing them to the top while resting them against the skirt framing.
-Since the oak wood had been sitting outside in the rain, I had to dry them out on my fire pit.
-I sanded them down with the random orbit sander, cut them on a chop saw, and attached them with 2 inch screws and glue, at an equal distance from, and resting on the skirt corners.
+Since the oak wood pieces had been sitting outside in the rain, I had to dry them out on my fire pit.
+I sanded them with a random orbit sander, cut them on a chop saw, and attached them with 2 inch screws and glue, at an equal distance from, and resting on the skirt corners.

 Step 10: Cut and Install Outer Skirt.